-So long as the thread used to link your patterns remains, you are aware of how many others have linked to the target, and immediately know if someone creates a new link.
+So long as the link between patterns remains, you are aware of how many others have linked to the target, and immediately know if someone creates a new link.
 You may unravel the linking thread with a few minutes concentration, severing your link to the target.